KawaiiHen/MedVQA/README.md

 The workflow involves mainly these 5 steps and some keynote :

-1. Loading and preprocessing the PathVQA dataset.
+*1. Loading and preprocessing the PathVQA dataset.*
-2. Tokenizing text (questions and answers) and processing images.
+*2. Tokenizing text (questions and answers) and processing images.*
-3. Extending the BLIP model to handle the medical vocabulary.
+*3. Extending the BLIP model to handle the medical vocabulary.*
 As Medical VQA requires domain-specific vocabulary.
 The project's tokenizer is expanded to include unknown tokens present in the PathVQA dataset, allowing the model to handle medical terminology.
 ```python
 # Tokenize dataset and add unknown tokens